ckochx/ckochx/priv/blog/posts/2025/09-05-building-elixir-no-deps.md

----
+%{
-title: "Building ElixirNoDeps: A Terminal Presentation Tool with Zero Dependencies"
+  title: "Building ElixirNoDeps: A Terminal Presentation Tool with Zero Dependencies",
-date: 2024-09-05
+  author: "Christian Koch",
-author: Christian Koch
+  excerpt: "The story behind ElixirNoDeps - how a simple idea for ElixirConf became a full-featured terminal presentation tool with remote control capabilities, all built with zero external Mix dependencies.",
-excerpt: "The story behind ElixirNoDeps - how a simple idea for ElixirConf became a full-featured terminal presentation tool with remote control capabilities, all built with zero external Mix dependencies."
+  tags: ["elixir", "dependencies", "terminal", "presentation", "elixirconf"] }
 ---

 # Building ElixirNoDeps: A Terminal Presentation Tool with Zero Dependencies